Sample Crisis Communications Holding Statement

 Values Reminder

-“We remain committed to [core value] as we address this situation.”
+“We remain committed to [core value], maintaining trust, and upholding transparency as we address this situation.”

 External Holding Statement Template